-Mango butter can be applied to the skin and other areas of the body and has a host of potential benefits for the skin.
-In fact, fats obtained from mango butter and other exotic crops, then used in skin care products is "ancient practice".
+Mango butter can be applied to the skin and other areas of the body.
+It has been touted for a host of benefits for the skin.
+In fact, fats obtained from mango butter and other exotic crops, then used in skin care products is “ancient practice”.

-Over a recent number of years, you've for sure seen this butter grow in popularity in many larger skincare lines as well as bath and body products.
+Over a recent number of years, you’ve likely witnessed this particular butter grow in popularity in many larger skincare lines.
+Furthermore, in bath and body products.

 This rich, sweet-smelling butter is actually quite widely used.
-In this post, we'll be exploring the benefits of mango butter on the body and skin.
+In this post, we’ll be exploring the potential benefits of mango butter for the skin.

 What is Mango Butter?

-As one may have expected, mango butter is a type of body butter that comes from mango fruit, one of the worlds most consumed fruits, as it is produced in over 100 countries around the world today.
+As one may have expected, mango butter is a type of body butter that comes from mango fruit.
+Mango is one of the worlds most consumed fruits.
+In fact, it’s produced in over 100 countries around the world today.

 So why has this fruit in particular been targeting in bath and body products, you may ask?

-Truth is, mango's themselves are very nutrient rich.
-It is very possible to consume a large percent of your daily vitamin C intake, but also other nutrients like vitamin B6, vitamin A and Vitamin E, in just about a cup of mango's.
+Truth is, mango’s themselves are very nutrient rich.
+Orally, it’s possible to consume a large percent of your daily vitamin C intake from mango.
+Likewise, it contains nutrients such as vitamin B6, vitamin A and E, in just about a cup of mango’s.

 Mango’s also contain sources of iron, potassium, magnesium and zinc.

-The thought process is if mango's themselves are good for you when consumed, what type of effect can they have when applied topically to the skin, by being and made into extracts, butters, and oils.
+If mango’s are that nutrient dense when consumed, what effect can they have when applied topically to the skin?
+Oftentimes, skin applications are a results of mango’s being made into extracts, butters, and oils.

-To make mango butter, fat is extracted from the nutrient-rich seeds of the mango, in a process called Expeller or by Cold-Pressing de-shelled seeds.
+In fact, to make mango butter, fat is extracted from the nutrient-rich seeds of the mango.
+The process is called Expeller or by Cold-Pressing de-shelled seeds.
 It is then turned into butter that can be used on the body and in many commercial skin and healthcare products.

-Butter such as this are rich in mono-saturated triglycerides, and solid or semi-solid at room temperature.
-When applied to lotions, creams or ointments the immediate effect of many of these formulations is there ability to hydrate the skin, and modify the chemical nature of the surface of the skin.
+Mango butter is rich in mono-saturated triglycerides, and solid or semi-solid at room temperature.
+When applied to lotions, creams or ointments, the immediate effect of many of these formulations is there ability to hydrate the skin, and modify the chemical nature of the skin’s surface.

-In this day and age with a little effort you actually can even make your own DIY creations with mango butter, which includes, body lotions, homemade soaps, bath bombs, balms, foot creams, gels, ointments, and even hot oil treatments.
+In this day and age with a little effort you actually can even make your own DIY creations with mango butter.
+For example, body lotions, homemade soaps, bath bombs, balms, foot creams, gels, ointments, and hot oil treatments.

-One of the biggest benefits of mango butter is skin nourishment, due to it's chemical composition.
-When you put mango butter on your skin, your body is infused with nutrients and fats that moisturize and smooth out the skin.
+Firstly, is mango butter’s ability to nourish the skin.
+Most likely, due to it’s chemical composition.
+When you put mango butter on your skin, your body is infused with nutrients and fats that moisturize and smooth-out skin.

-On top of being a great moisturizer in cosmetic products, mango butter, like cocoa and shea tend to be non-greasy, adding to it's popular role.
+On top of being a great moisturizer in cosmetic products, mango butter, like cocoa and shea, tend to be non-greasy, adding to it’s popularity.

-In addition, mango butter acts as a barrier when it is placed on the skin.
-It has the ability to penetrant deeply within the skin, and has great skin conditioning properties.
+In addition, mango butter acts as a barrier when placed on the skin.
+It has the ability to penetrant deeply within the skin.
+Furthermore, with it’s chemical make-up, has great skin conditioning properties.

-It has been known to be applied to not just cracked, peeling or chapped skin, but also helps with insect bites, rashes and eczema, as it helps to minimize itching.
+Oftentimes, mango butter is applied to cracked, peeling or chapped skin.
+However, has a potential role for soothing insect bites, rashes and eczema, as it helps to minimize itching.

 A study done in 2008, evaluated the medicinal value and protective function in a developed foot care cream with mango butter.

-Results of the study found complete repair of cracked and worn skin in all of the human volunteers, concluding it has a high potential for skin protection.
+Results of the study found complete repair of cracked and worn skin in all of the human volunteers.
+Furthermore, concluding it has a “high potential for skin protection”.

-The truth behind some of these exotic fats is they have an ability to restore skin lipids, skin elasticity, boost natural skin regeneration and hydration.
-Adding to this, the fact of it's bacteriostatic, antimicrobial, and anti-inflammatory activity helps put mango butter into mainstream use in many skin care lines.
+Some exotic fats have an ability to restore skin lipids, skin elasticity, boost natural skin regeneration and hydration.
+Adding to this, it’s researched bacteriostatic, antimicrobial, and anti-inflammatory activity, helps put mango butter into mainstream use in many skin care lines.

 Mango butter may be preventative for fine lines and other signs of aging.
-Not only is mango butter known for it's ability to deeply penetrate the surface of the skin, but's it's packed with nutrients, which helps to form barriers to retain moisture.
+Mango butter has the ability to deeply penetrate the surface of the skin.
+However, it’s also packed with nutrients, which helps to form barriers to retain moisture.

-Mango butter when applied or used directly (with a carrier oil) on the skin improves the skins sebum secretion, which can help the skin feel softer and look less advanced.
+Mango butter, when applied or used directly (with a carrier oil) on the skin, may support the improvement of the skins sebum secretion.
+Consequently, helping the skin feel softer and look less advanced.

-Mango's themselves have a high amount of Vitamin C which is needed for the production of collagen which is important for maintaining structure of the largest organ on your body, the skin!
+Mango’s themselves have a high amount of Vitamin C. Vitamin C is needed for the production of collagen, important for maintaining structure of the largest organ of your body, the skin!

-Mango butter can also be applied to your hair in small doses as well.
+Mango butter can also be applied to your hair in small doses.
 It has been known to be directly mixed within essential oils, massaged into the scalp, and then rinsed with a mild shampoo.
-This helps with issues such as a flaky scalp or dandruff.
+This helps with issues such as a flaky scalp, or dandruff.

-Mango butter can be a great additive in bath and beauty products or your very on skin care line.
-Hopefully this article has given you a guide to some of the benefits of mango butter.
-Share your experiences with mango butter infused products on our, blog.
+Mango butter can be a great additive in bath and beauty products or a skin care line.
+Please share your experiences with mango butter infused products on our blog.